IvanNez/MyChat/README.md

 # MyChat
-Online chat applications (IOS with SwiftUI.
-Using FireBase to log in, register, and store data
+Online chat applications (UIKit Using FireBase to log in, register, and store data)